-Volatility is derived based on the average of both the historical and implied volatility of the Company's common shares.
+Volatility is derived based on the average of both the historical and implied volatility of TC Energy's common shares.

-The amount expensed for stock options, with a corresponding increase in Additional paid-in capital, was \$12 million in 2020 (2019 - \$13 million; 2018 - \$13 million).
+The amount expensed for TC Energy stock options, with a corresponding increase in Additional paid-in capital, was \$12 million in 2020 (2019 - \$12 million; 2018 - \$13 million).
 At December 31, 2020, unrecognized compensation costs related to non-vested stock options were \$14 million.
 The cost is expected to be fully recognized over a weighted average period of 1.7 years.